 ESG data room checklist: what evidence should you keep?

-ESG requests are getting more detailed.
+ESG (environmental, social and governance) requests are getting more detailed.
 Investors, customers, lenders and procurement teams increasingly want evidence, not slogans.
 An ESG data room helps keep that evidence organised before anyone asks for it.

 What is an ESG data room?